Child psychotherapy: Group art therapy

 Within this approach, three types of behaviors can be exhibited by the therapist; non-directive, directive, and eclectic.
 Non-directive refers to a following behavior in which the therapist takes on an attitude of observing self-exploration of emotions rather than facilitation or interpretation.
-Directive attitudes however follow a facilitative pattern by asking specific questions to guide the clients artwork.
+Directive attitudes however follow a facilitative pattern by asking specific questions to guide the client's artwork.
 With these two processes in mind, eclectic combines them to create a facilitative and lenient approach simultaneously and often utilizes emotion check-in's at the start of sessions, and emotion check-outs at the end of sessions.

 This approach adopts various psychological elements such as psycho-educational, mindfulness, psychoanalysis, and cognitive analytic theories.
 This article sought to analyze this methods effectiveness on a broad spectrum, including the following: